The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Conclusions

 Finally, we investigated whether the gap could arise from an anti-resonance between different contributions to the GW signal.
 To test this idea, we fitted a Fano-type interference profile~\cite{Fano_61} to the GW PSDs and obtained reasonably good fits.
 We did not interpret this as conclusive evidence for a Fano mechanism, but rather as a demonstration that interference between a coherent oscillation and a broadband background can, in principle, generate a narrow suppression similar to the observed gap.

 A complete explanation of the power gap likely requires detailed analysis of the dynamics of non-linearly coupled modes in the presence of turbulent forcing.
 Finally, we caution that all results presented in this work are based on axisymmetric (two-dimensional) simulations.
 The dynamics of core-collapse supernovae are inherently three-dimensional.
 Andresen et al.~\cite{Andresen_17} connected differences in the GW excitation and emission, between two and three dimensional simulations, to fundamental differences in the hydrodynamics of axisymmetric simulations and full three-dimensional simulations.
 The coupling between the turbulent flow inside and outside of the PNS to mode excitation and, in turn, GW emission can differ in two versus three dimensions.
-It is, therefore, possible that several aspects of the power-gap and its correlations to the underlying physical properties of the simulations could change in three dimensions.
-Future investigations will be required to assess the robustness of our findings in fully three-dimensional simulations.
+It is, therefore, possible that several aspects of the power-gap and its correlations to the underlying physical properties of the simulations could change in three dimensions. {However, the properties of the gap is set by the structure of the PNS which is less sensitive to the dimensionality of the simulations.
+On the other hand, full general relativity could modify the PNS structure and change the PNS mode frequencies, which would at the very least lead to a shift in the results reported here.
+To date, the power gap has not been reported in any fully relativistic simulation.} Future investigations will be required to assess the robustness of our findings in fully three-dimensional simulations. {A natural extension of our work would be to carry out a direct comparison between the properties of the power gap in two-, and three-dimensional simulations of the same progenitor.
+However, the power-gap has been seen in three-dimensional simulations (see for example Vartanyan et al. \cite{Vartanyan_23}.}

 \ack{ We are grateful to Mark Riffe for answering questions regarding the Fano mechanism.
 We thank André da Silva Schneider for providing the SRO EOS tables.
 The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at NSC partially funded by the Swedish Research Council through grant agreements no. 2022-06725 and no. 2018-05973. \textbf{{Software}:} FLASH~\cite{Fryxell_2000}, NuLib~\cite{OConnor_15}, Matplotlib~\cite{Hunter07}, NumPy~\cite{numpy}, SciPy~\cite{2020SciPy-NMeth}, yt~\cite{Turk11}. }